giulong/spectrum/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report an issue
-title: "[BUG] <Provide a short title>"
+title: "<Provide a short title>"
-labels: ''
+labels: ['bug']
-assignees: giulong
+assignees: ''

 ---

 # Bug description
-\<Replace this line with a clear and concise description of what the bug is>
+&lt;Replace this line with a clear and concise description of the bug&gt;

 # Details
 1. Browser version: